IsaacSchemm/Crowmask/README.md

 The Crowmask server is configured with a Weasyl API key and generates a single automated user account, using the name, info, avatar, and submissions of the Weasyl user who created the API key.
 This user account can be followed by users on Mastodon, Pixelfed, and microblog.pub, among others.

-(Submissions are exposed as `Note` objects - this was used instead of `Article` for a better experience in Mastodon and to keep compatibility with Pixelfed.)
+Submissions (retrieved from the Weasyl API) are mapped to `Note` objects, and journals (scraped from the website using the Weasyl API key as authentication) are mapped to `Article` objects.

 When a user likes, replies to, or shares/boosts one of this account's posts, Crowmask will send a private message to the "admin actor" defined in its